rust-lang/rust/doc/tutorial/data.md

 A cycle collector ensures that circular references do not result in memory leaks.

-Creating a shared box is done by simply applying the binary `@` operator to an expression.
+Creating a shared box is done by simply applying the unary `@` operator to an expression.
 The result of the expression will be boxed, resulting in a box of the right type.
 For example: